Potion: Etymology

-The word potion can also be sourced from the Spanish words pocion meaning "potion," and ponzoña meaning "poison."
-The Italian's also had a word pozione meaning "potion".
-The word pozione is the same word for poison in Italian.
-By the early 15th century in Italy potion began to be known specifically as a magical or enchanted drink.
+The word "potion" is also cognate with the Spanish words pocion with the same meaning, and ponzoña, meaning "poison"; The word pozione was originally the same word for both "poison" and "potion" in Italian, but by the early 15th century in Italy, potion began to be known specifically as a magical or enchanted drink.

 Administrators of potions

 The practice of administering potions has had a long history of being illegalised.
 Despite these laws, there have been several different administrators of potions across history.

 Quacks

 Quacks or charlatans are people who sell "medical methods that do not work and are only intended to make money".
 In Europe in the 15th century it was also common to see long-distance peddlers, who sold supposedly magical healing potions and elixirs.
 During the Great Plague of London in the 17th century, quacks sold many fake potions promising either cures or immunity.
 Because pills looked less trustworthy to the public, potions were often the top sellers of quacks.
 These potions often included bizarre ingredients such as floral pomanders and the smoke of fragrant woods.
 The well known Wessex quack Vilbert was known to sell love potions made of pigeon hearts.
 By the 18th century in England, it was common for middle class households to stock potions that claimed to solve a variety of ailments.
 Quackery grew to its height in the 19th century.